Coming May 1st! Pre-order in the US and the UK.

-From a #1 New York Times bestselling author comes a powerful novel about family, the weight of secrets, and the repercussions of choices we make.
+From a #1 New York Times bestselling author comes a powerful novel about the weight of secrets and the repercussions of the choices we make.

 When Bunny Linden abandons her three children with her older sister, Jayne, in 1972, she knows Jayne will be the perfect mother.
 The mother Bunny, a teen runaway, could never be.
 As months turn into years, Jayne and her husband, Rodger, a rising journalism star, strive to give the children the opportunity to flourish.
 When Jayne and Rodger finally have a child of their own, a seemingly stable home is built.